 - Plasters in various sizes (Elastoplast offers a wide selection, from waterproof to extra-sensitive and child-friendly )

 Sometimes it's about more than just restocking your supplies.

 It's knowing about new and clever products with added benefits.

 and support healing.

-Be protected against infection: take care of your wound by using a Elastoplast antiseptic plaster.
+Be protected against infection: take care of your wound by using an Elastoplast antibacterial sterile plaster.
 Plasters such as Plastic Antibacterial will kill harmful germs with the help of Silver Technology.
 It not only reduces the risk of infection, but also repels water and dirt while protecting and cushioning your wound.